SilkRose/Pony/stories/metal-magic/metal-magic.md

 Cloudy stepped forward.
 "Once we get to this processing building, we back up to the conveyor belt behind us."
 She pointed at said belt.

-They all watched as they backed up and a unicorn lifted the metal from the wagon and hovered it above the belt.
+They all watched as the pegasi [PREVENTS AMBIGUITY IN PRONOUN RESOLUTION] backed up and a unicorn lifted the metal from the wagon and hovered it above the belt.
 Both pegasi unhooked themselves from the wagon and trotted to stand in front of the conveyor belt.

 Sunrise pointed at the unicorn holding the metal.
 "This is Puzzle Piece.
 He takes the metal and pulls it apart, sprinkling small bits of metal onto the belt so our crusher doesn't get jammed."

 Puzzle waved at the ponies as he started pulling apart the metal.

 They followed some bits of metal as it started on the belt.
-After a few feet it started to go uphill.
-Once the belt was above their heads they could see on the other side from under the belt.
+After a few feet, it started to go uphill.
+Once the belt was above their heads, they could see on the other side from under the belt.

 There was a line of earth ponies running on belts all attached together in a line.
 The shaft coming from their running stations connected to the conveyor belt and other machinery along the line.

 Iron pointed at the runners.
 "These ponies are what power the conveyor belts and the shredder."

 They continued following the belt, which terminated at a metal box the size of a house.
-Nopony could see anything on the belt now, but there was a set of stairs that lead to an observation platform above the box.
+Nopony could see anything on the belt now, but there was a set of stairs that led to an observation platform above the box.

 "This is the shredder," Iron said.
 "We're going to take turns going up to watch the metal get shredded.
 Each chaperone will take their foals and will follow one of us up to see the shredder in action, okay?"